intel/ai-reference-models/benchmarks/image_recognition/tensorflow/resnet50v1_5/README.md

 * Evaluate the model performance: If just evaluate performance for dummy data, the `--data-location` is not needed.
 Otherwise `--data-location` argument needs to be specified:
-Calculate the model throughput `images/sec`, the required parameters to run the inference script would include: the pre-trained `resnet50v1_5_int8_pretrained_model.pb` input graph file (from step 2), and the `--benchmark-only` flag.
+Calculate the batch inference performance `images/sec`, the required parameters to run the inference script would include: the pre-trained `resnet50v1_5_int8_pretrained_model.pb` input graph file (from step 2), and the `--benchmark-only` flag.
 It is optional to specify the number of `warmup_steps` and `steps` as extra